French Pop Compilations - Slipcue.Com French Music Guide

 I've heard tell that up North in Canada that they have all kinds of groovy French 60s/garage and pop compilations out...
-Sadly, few of those make it down here to California...
+Sadly, few of those make it down here to the lowlands...
 Still, here are some of the great collections of dubious copyright which have recently made it into the Slipcue corporate HQ...

 Various Artists "LES ARTISTES TOT OU TARD EN DUO" (Tot Ou Tard, 2005)